How to Make the Ultimate Mimosa Bar!

 Encourage your guests to experiment with different combinations and garnishes.

-Try a couple different flavors together (I love peach pineapple).
+Try a couple different flavors together (I love the combination of peach pineapple).

 Add some herbs (like blackberry with a sprig of fresh mint).

+If you have children, or other underaged guests, or those who don’t partake in alcohol, there are plenty of options for them as well.
 Instead of sparkling wine use club soda (or plain La Croix).
-The kids go crazy for these!
+The kids absolutely love them!
 Let them have fun and make their own flavor combinations.

 - For décor, use props that are probably already in your house!
 I use a coffee tray turned upside down for adding levels, flowers and lavender from the garden, and pitchers I have stored away.

-- Use small pitchers or containers for juice (I love these ones!).
+- Use small pitchers or containers for juice (I love these pitchers!).

 - Mix and match your flutes.
 You can go with a standard flute or stemless.